MagicLu550/nukkit_mariataframework/README.md

 ```

 * Decoupling: This means separating the main class from the registration class, making them completely independent
 * Container: This refers to the framework as a container for the plugin.
-Note that the framework does not provide an api

 In addition, the mariata framework supports a new plugin structure, the file directory is under plugins/mariataframework/plugin/
 Deploy the built jar package here.